faruksedik/mongodb-eduhub-project/README.md

    - Open `notebooks/eduhub_mongodb_project.ipynb` in Jupyter Notebook.
    - Execute all cells to set up the database and run queries.
+   - All the codes are written in the `eduhub_queries.py` file

 5. **Import Sample Data**